bsagevedant/cnnfromscratch/README.md

-# 🚀 Bhaskar's Advanced CNN from Scratch
+# 🚀 dev's Advanced CNN from Scratch

 A sophisticated, production-ready Convolutional Neural Network implementation built entirely from scratch using only NumPy and SciPy.
 This project demonstrates advanced deep learning concepts with modern architectural patterns and optimization techniques.